Skip to content

 Jonathan Rea

 Jonathan Rea is a professional motorcycle racer from Ballynure, County Antrim.
-He currently competes in the Superbike World Championship and has been crowned champion of the competition 5 times, in 2015, 2016, 2017 and 2018.
+He competes in the Superbike World Championship and has been crowned champion five times in 2015, 2016, 2017, and 2018.

-He also holds the record number of race wins in the Superbike World Championship.
-Rea was honoured with an MBE in the New Year honours list of 2017 .
+He also holds the record for most race wins in the Superbike World Championship.
+In the 2017 New Year honours list, Rea was awarded an MBE.

-He was born into motorcycling, his father Johnny competed at the Isle of Man TT and won the junior TT race.
-In 2017 Rea was nominated for the Sports Personality of the Year Award and finished in 2nd Place ahead of the likes of Anthony Joshua, Harry Kane and Lewis Hamilton.
+He was born into motorcycling; his father, Johnny, competed at the Isle of Man TT and won the junior TT race.
+In 2017, Rea was nominated for the Sports Personality of the Year Award and finished in second place ahead of Anthony Joshua, Harry Kane, and Lewis Hamilton.

 Joey Dunlop